marianRuizDev/marianRuizDev/README.md

 # My name is Mariangel, i'm from Argentina.

 About me: Two years ago, I decided to make a career change.
-After learning to code with Javascript, I was very excited and didn't want to stop and that's why  I decided to dabble in IT because I wanted to keep learning, challenge myself, and improve my lifestyle. **I think it's the best decision tha i have ever made.**
+After learning to code with Javascript, I was very excited and didn't want to stop and that's why  I decided to dabble in IT because I wanted to keep learning, challenge myself, and improve my lifestyle. **I think it's the best decision that i have ever made.**

 ## Skills